Girinadh007/Digital-Forensics-Tools/Tool - 3 : WIRE SHARK.md

   <br>
   <br>

-### step 4: Inspect the Packet to Find Credentials
+### Step 4: Inspect the Packet to Find Credentials

 - In the filtered packet list, you should see a packet with information like "POST /userinfo.php".
 Select this packet.